DakshIdnani/pytorch-nice/README.md

   > Laurent Dinh, David Krueger, Yoshua Bengio

 This implementation replicates the experiment on the MNIST dataset.
-A similar test set data likelihood as the one in reported in the original paper was achieved in 70 epochs with the current hyperparameters.
+A test-set data log likelihood of 1933.89 was recorded after 70 epochs with the current hyperparameters.
+The original paper reported a similar log likelihood of 1980.50.

-To train it on your own system, install NumPy and PyTorch, edit config.py, and run train.py.
+To train this on your own system, install NumPy and PyTorch, edit config.py, and run train.py.

 ## Samples